kjengyong/TodoApplication/README.md

 3. This solution is run on dotnet 6, pleaes ensure installed required sdk from https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 # Instruction
-1. It's using Bearer token, after call POST /Auth/LoginAsync get the token and put inside the swagger at Bearer xxxx, you may create you own account using POST
+1. It's using Bearer token, after call POST /Auth/LoginAsync get the token and put inside the swagger AS Bearer xxxx
-/Auth/Register
+2. you may create you own account using POST /Auth/Register

 # Improvement